 Lancour simply whispered: “Fuck.”

 Fast-forward nine months to the end of training and the official constitution of the E76th P.E.T.S.
-Dan, Six, Sukara and Lancour stand before the Second Voice of Sargica, the supreme exarchical authority in the second trinity.
+Dan, Six, Sukara and Lancour stand before the Second Voice of 2T-Sargica, the supreme exarchical authority in Eryam and the Exarch's right hand.
 The Second Voice is not much of a talker, and this suits the P.E.T.S. fine.
 Her entire speech consists of the following lines, the first word in each pronounced slowly for emphasis: